 sudo apt update && sudo apt upgrade -y.

-Add a PPA to install PHP 8 maintained by a Debian maintainer.
+Next add a PPA to install PHP 8.

 sudo add-apt-repository ppa:ondrej/php -y